flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/fuel-pred.md

 ## Usage

 !!! note
-    All fields, are dashed before engines are started.
+    All fields are dashed before engines are started.

 - AT/UTC-TIME/EFOB (1L, 1M, 1R)
     - Display time and fuel predictions to the primary destination.
 TIME is displayed before takeoff.
 UTC predictions are displayed after takeoff.
 If the flight crew has entered an Estimated Takeoff Time (ETT), the UTC is displayed.
-    - The EFOB at destination will turn to amber, if it becomes less than the MIN DEST FOB value.
+    - The EFOB at destination will turn to amber if it becomes less than the MIN DEST FOB value.

 - AT/UTC-TIME/EFOB (2L, 2M, 2R)
     - These lines display time and fuel predictions to the alternate airport.

 - RTE RSV / % (3L)
     - Before departure, this field displays the route reserve fuel and the corresponding percentage of trip fuel.
-    - It may be equal to 0.0, if such is the policy of the operator.
+    - It may be equal to 0.0 if such is the policy of the operator.
 The crew can either enter a fuel quantity or a percentage.
     - After takeoff, it is dashed, and the corresponding fuel is added to the EXTRA fuel.